LukeGrahamLandry/franca/docs/compilation.md

 > `BakedEntry/BakedVar` are semantically equivalent cranelift's `DataDescription`.

-It is illigal to lie about the type of a constant.
+It is considered disrespectful to lie about the type of a constant.
 For example if you cast a pointer to an integer, store that in a constant, and then cast it back at runtime, the value behind the pointer won't have been considered reachable and the number will just be a useless address in the compiler's address space.
 Its fine to do all the bit-casts you want during comptime, all that matters is the final type seen by the compiler when the executable is created.

 Currently `bake_relocatable_value` is only called if the type contains some type of pointer and some byte of the value is non-zero.

+TODO: internal pointers are not yet supported.